addoikenna/Data-Analysis-with-Python/README.md

 Getting Started
 Clone the repository to your local machine.
 Install the required Python packages.
-Open the Jupyter Notebook data_analysis.ipynb
+Open the Jupyter Notebook brasil_notebook.ipynb

 Data Cleaning
 The first step is to clean the two datasets.
 This involves removing any rows or columns with missing values and correcting any errors in the data.